brendt/stitcher.io/src/content/blog/2020-05-23-php-74-in-7-codeblocks.md

 );
 ```

 Arrow functions, a.k.a. short closures.
+You can read about them in depth in [this post](/blog/short-closures-in-php).

 ---